inhail/hadoop_2/README.md

 install virtulbox

 Step 2
-1.install ubuntu 64bit and name it as 'master' (sometimes there have no ubuntu-64bit in the default menu, google 'ubuntu 64bit virtualbox' to modify computer setting) 2.go to master's setting -> network choose "Bridged Adapter" in "Attached to" column
+1.install ubuntu 64bit and name it as 'master'.
+(sometimes there have no ubuntu-64bit in the default menu, google 'ubuntu 64bit virtualbox' to modify computer setting) 2.go to master's setting -> network choose "Bridged Adapter" in "Attached to" column